NC State vs. Princeton Predictions & Picks - Women's NCAA Tournament First Round

 NC State Performance Insights

-- The Wolfpack outscore opponents by 8.6 points per game (scoring 71.1 points per game to rank 67th in college basketball while allowing 62.5 per contest to rank 127th in college basketball) and have a +265 scoring differential overall.
+- The Wolfpack are outscoring opponents by 8.6 points per game with a +265 scoring differential overall.
+They put up 71.1 points per game (67th in college basketball) and allow 62.5 per outing (125th in college basketball).

-- With 65.2 points per game in ACC matchups, NC State is averaging 5.9 fewer points per game in conference games compared to its overall average (71.1 PPG).
+- NC State is posting 65.2 points per game this year in conference contests, which is 5.9 fewer points per game than its season average (71.1).

-- The Wolfpack are scoring 75.9 points per game this year in home games, which is 12.4 more points than they're averaging when playing on the road (63.5).

-- On the offensive side of the ball, the Wolfpack have had a hard time putting the ball in the basket over their last 10 games, scoring 64.5 points per contest over that span compared to the 71.1 they've put up over the course of this season.
+- The Wolfpack's offense has been less effective over their last 10 games, putting up 64.5 points a contest compared to the 71.1 they've averaged this year.

 © 2023 Data Skrive.
 All rights reserved.